msarrafj/Coupled-plasticity-diffusion/README.md

-#  MATLAB code for Coupled plasticity-diffusion problem
+#  MATLAB code for coupled plasticity-diffusion problem
 Numerical example of degradation of plate with a circulate hole for
 > Mohammad.
 S. Joshaghani and Kalyana.
 B. Nakshatrala,
 > ``A maximum-principle-satisfying modeling framework for coupling plasticity with species diffusion"